Field Doctor logo

-Why does Field Doctor use peas, beans and lentils in their low FODMAP meals?Updated 2 months ago
+Why does Field Doctor use peas, beans and lentils in their low FODMAP meals?Updated 22 days ago

 Beans, peas and lentils are often avoided by people with IBS as they are high in two types of FODMAP - galacto-oligosaccharides (GOS) and fructans.
 But you can include most beans peas and lentils on a low FODMAP diet in small portions.